 Post Operative Care

 Sometimes, the after-effects of oral surgery are quite minimal, so not all of the instructions may apply.
 Common sense will often dictate what you should do.
-However, when in doubt follow these guidelines or call our office for clarification at 281-334-9000.
+However, when in doubt follow these guidelines or call our office for clarification.

 RINSING AND BRUSHING Do not rinse your mouth or brush your teeth until the morning after surgery in order to prevent dislodging of blood clots and delay or retard healing.
-The day following your surgery, you should begin rinsing your mouth gently with a glass of warm, salt water (one-fourth teaspoon to a glass) three to four times daily.
+The day after surgery begin gently rinsing your mouth with Chlorhexidine oral rinse twice daily.
+The day after your surgery, you should also begin rinsing your mouth gently with a glass of warm, salt water (one-fourth teaspoon to a glass) three to four times daily.
 Continue rinsing each day until your post-operative visit.
 You may start brushing your teeth as usual the day after surgery avoiding the operated areas.
 An irrigating syringe will be provided at your post-operative visit.
 If an irrigating syringe is given the day of surgery, it should NOT be used until the 5th day after surgery.
-Warm salt water should also be used with the irrigating syringe.
+Chlorhexidine and warm salt water should also be used with the irrigating syringe beginning day 5 after surgery.

 NAUSEA AND VOMITING Nausea and vomiting is not unusual following sedation and oral surgery.
 Nausea and vomiting are usually caused by a combination of the medications used for sedation, the narcotic in pain medication, and swallowing blood after surgery.
 These symptoms will usually pass within 6 to 12 hours after surgery.
 Nausea and vomiting may be relieved by staying in a semi-reclined position and remaining as motionless as possible.
 A clear liquid, such as sprite or 7-up, over cracked ice may help and medications should not be attempted on an empty stomach.
 If anti-nausea medicine has been prescribed, you may take the medicine as directed for the nausea.

-PAIN – A certain amount of discomfort is to be expected following oral surgery.
+PAIN –Discomfort is to be expected following oral surgery.
 This varies with the severity of surgery required.
 The drugs that have been prescribed usually effectively control it.
 However, the effects of pain meds vary widely among individuals.
-It is advisable to take the pain pills when you arrive at home prior to the cessation of local anesthetic after eating.
-Pain medication may be repeated as directed and should be taken before pain becomes unbearable.
+It is advisable to take the pain pills within 1 hour of arriving at home after you have eaten.
+Pain medication may be repeated as directed and should be taken before pain becomes severe.
 You may supplement each pain pill with an analgesic, such as ibuprofen as directed.
-It is advisable NOT to take medications on an empty stomach as this may cause nausea and vomiting.
+It is NOT advisable to take medications on an empty stomach as this may cause nausea and vomiting.
 Do NOT drive while on or taking pain medications.
-If antibiotics have been prescribed, please take as directed on the label until all the medication has been completed.
+If antibiotics have been prescribed, please take as directed on the label until all the medication has been finished.
 Should you develop nausea, vomiting, skin rash, or diarrhea with any prescription medication, please stop the medications and contact our office immediately.
+If a “SOCKIT!” oral gel wound dressing syringe is given.
+It is generally NOT necessary until day 4 or 5 after surgery.

-SWELLING AND DISCOLORATION– These are a part of the healing process and unless extreme, are of no practical importance.
+SWELLING AND DISCOLORATION– This are a part of the healing process and unless extreme, are of no practical importance.
 Place an ice-bag, cold pack, or bag of frozen peas wrapped in a towel and apply firmly to the cheek adjacent to the surgical area for the rest of the day (20 minutes on, 20 minutes off).
-Continue this for 24 hrs.
+Continue this for 48 hours only.
 The earlier this is started, the more effective it will be.
-Swelling is usually the greatest 72 hours (3 days) after surgery.
-A heating pad or moist heat may be used after 24 hours for the relief of swelling or stiffness.
+Swelling is usually the greatest 3 – 4 days after surgery.
+A heating pad or moist heat may be used after 48 hours for the relief of swelling or stiffness.
 It is helpful to keep the head elevated on several pillows following surgery.
 Swelling varies among individuals, and it is not possible to know how much swelling will occur.

 SHARP EDGES If you feel something hard or sharp edges in the surgical areas, it is likely you are feeling the bony walls which once supported the extracted teeth.
 Occasionally small slivers of bone may work themselves out during the following week or so.
 If they cause concern or discomfort, please call the office.

 It is our desire that your recovery be as smooth and pleasant as possible.
-Proper care following oral surgical procedures will hasten recovery and prevent complications.
+Proper care following oral surgical procedures will quicken recovery and prevent complications.
 If any unusual symptoms or complications occur, please call our office at once.
-A 24-hour answering service is available to contact the doctor after hours, but you MUST listen to all options and prompts before making your selection to reach the doctor.
-Calling during office hours will afford a faster response to your question or concern.
+A 24-hour answering service is available to contact the doctor after hours, but you MUST listen to ALL options and prompts before making your selection to reach the doctor.
+Calling during office hours will provide a faster response to your question or concern.

 PLEASE NOTE: Telephone calls for narcotic (pain killer) prescription renewal are ONLY accepted during office hours.